muindetuva/compwiz_blog/README.md

 php artisan key:generate
 ```

-- Set up your Database and connect it to the app.
+- Set up your Database and connect it to the app in the .env file

 ```
 You're free to use either mysql or sqlite.